chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 These instructions have been deprecated in favor of using the Chef Automate installer to deploy Chef Habitat on-prem.
 {{< /warning >}}

-To configure Chef Automate as an OAuth Provider for Habitat Builder, create a TOML file with the partial configuration below.
+To configure Chef Automate as an OAuth Provider for Chef Habitat Builder, create a TOML file with the partial configuration below.
 Run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 `bldr_client_id` and `bldr_client_secret` simply need to match what you configured for the corresponding